 Wrap – Up

 Whether you are new to hunting, or you’ve recently decided to try archery hunting, there is one thing we want you to keep in mind at all times.
 We aren’t here simply to kill animals.
 Every shot taken needs to be an ethical one.
-So get your practice in at the range before you make the step to shooting game.
+So get your practice in at the range before you make the step to the shooting game.

 You should also check your local laws to be sure crossbow hunting is legal in your area.
 Cabela’s has a wonderful article discussing State and Province Specific Crossbow Regulations.